HenriPodolski/complay/README.md

 But if you are curious about alternatives have a look at conduitjs.
 We enjoy coding and using it.

-It is possible that we will use this in an ES5 environment via dist/conduit.js.
+It is possible to use this in an ES5 environment via dist/conduit.js.
+But functionalities are limited and some does not work.
-But an ES6 setup which imports the files might work better.
+An ES6 setup which imports the files might work better.

 Version: 0.0.1
 Our library is under active development and things might change.
 As soon as we think